 Carbon monoxide is inhaled and absorbed through the lungs into the bloodstream.
 It binds with hemoglobin, the oxygen-transporting component of the blood.
 This prevents the hemoglobin from carrying oxygen as normal, which in turn affects all parts of the body, including the brain.
 The carbon monoxide essentially creates a kind of chemical suffocation in the body.

-The body can only get rid of the poison by breathing it out or by replacing the poisoned hemoglobin with new hemoglobin.
-The body replaces hemoglobin about every 10 to 15 days.
-So when only a small amount of the blood is affected, the victim often can recover without treatment as long as they don't inhale any more poison.
+The body can only get rid of the poison by breathing it out or by replacing the affected blood cells with new ones.
+How long this takes will depend on the amount of carbon monoxide in the bloodstream.
+The half-life of carboxyhemoglobin (carbon monoxide + hemoglobin) in fresh air is about 4 hours and to flush the body completely could take several hours, time in which additional damage can occur.
+When only a small amount of the blood is affected, the victim often can recover more quickly and even without treatment as long as they don't inhale any more poison.

 However, high levels of blood saturation can kill a person or pet unless they receive emergency treatment.
-A blood saturation level of 25% is considered dangerous for people.
+A blood saturation level of 20-25% is considered severe and dangerous.
 But usually both people and pets should be treated when the blood saturation level is at 10% or higher.

 Pets are typically smaller than people, so carbon monoxide poisoning tends to affect them more severely.
 Often pets, especially birds with their sensitive respiratory systems, will start showing signs of carbon monoxide poisoning before humans in the same space feel anything.
 In addition, smokers—along with pets that live with people who smoke in their homes—are generally more susceptible to carbon monoxide poisoning because they already have an elevated level of carbon monoxide in their bloodstream.